imyhalex/comp-sci-study-journal/system_design/proxies.md

 # Proxies and Load Balancing[[Link](https://neetcode.io/courses/system-design-for-beginners/12)]
-Here's a clean and concise markdown summary of the key concepts related to **Proxies** and **Load Balancers**, based on the article you shared:

----

-# Proxies and Load Balancers (System Design Essentials)
 - __Forward Proxy__
     * Acts on behalf of the client.
     * Hides the **client's identity** (IP address) from the destination server.